sicXnull/Bobcat-SSH-Access/README.md

 This "exploit" allows you to gain SSH Access to your Bobcat Miner.
 Something that is blocked from the factory.

+## Versions supported

+Bobcat 285 (Both Versions)

+Bobcat 290/295

+280 not available yet, simply because I don't have access to the original OS.
+Will add support when I come across one.

 ## How it Works

 A minimal operating system is booted via SD Card.